Karenz0105/Portfolio/setup.md

 ### Another way to acquire Visual Studio

 However, if you are a student you can get the Enterprise version to use by going to [Azure](https://portal.azure.com/#view/Microsoft_Azure_Education/EducationMenuBlade/~/software).

+You will need to enter your student email, if you have not used Azure before you may need to sign up first by using your student email.

 ## Installing Visual Studio